Lost World Mostly sport climbing20 routes in crag

 There is easy access to all the sites with an average walking time from car to cliff being under five minutes!
 To get the Shire drive south towards Wollongong from the Sydney CDB or take the Heathcote Road if coming from the South West.
 West Sydney climbers can approach aiming for Menai.
 Alternatively, take the train.
 Some areas in national parks are off limits and permission may be sought for crags such as the Wok, Heathcote Bridge and Alford's Point.

 To get there, find Koorabar Road in Bangor and park at the southern end of the street.
-Walk to right edge (west) of little cleared park (thru a gate) to fire track behind houses.
-Walk west along this track for about 60m to a locked gate (on ur right) to a diagonal access lane, wak down the hillside (left) to the edge of the cliff.
-Locate a small corner about 20m wesdt (R facing downhill) with a cairn atop, decend down ramps (Screaming Pretty is halfway down) and turn right at the base and walk 30m to main cliff.
-To get to the top turn R (west ) and walk along trail near clifftop for 40m to cleared clifftop and carrot bolts (involves a small scramble down to this platform) Rap in from here.
+Walk to right edge (west) of little cleared park (through a gate) to fire track behind houses.
+Walk west along this track for about 60m to a locked gate (on your right) to a diagonal access lane, walk down the hillside (left) to the edge of the cliff.
+Locate a small corner about 20m west (R facing downhill) with a cairn atop, descend down ramps (Screaming Pretty is halfway down) and turn right at the base and walk 30m to main cliff.

 Some content has been provided under license from: © Australian Climbing Association Queensland (Creative Commons, Attribution, Share-Alike 2.5 AU)